muhjav1/COMP170_Spring25_FinalProject/README.md

     a. login credentials will consist of:

         username:
+            - generated with:
+                first name
+                last name
-        generated with first name, last name, and date of birth
+                date of birth

         password:
             - must contain an uppercase letter